LogoLogo

 Lobbying Disclosures

-Lobbying activity and related contribution reports are continuously indexed from both the House and Senate websites.
+Lobbying activity and related contribution reports are continuously indexed from both the and websites.
 For data from the House, we ingest the data by paging through the front-end website.
 For the data from the Senate, we ingest the data directly from their API.
 Therefore, it is very possible that data from the House is less comprehensive than data from the Senate.

 Tax Documents